ts-azure-services/drift-primer/_sources/cdrift_narrative.md

 ## Comparing the Baseline Model
 To see how much the new dataset has degraded on the baseline model, we can compare the `Concept Dataset` on the original `baseline-model-endpoint`.
-This yields an error rate of +23%, compared to the baseline test accuracy rate of ~19-20%.
+This yields an error rate of +23%, compared to the baseline error rate of ~19-20%.
 Given the dramatic change in churn rate (reduced by a tenth), the accuracy for the new model is a little *too good*.
 This is because now only 25 customers churned in this new batch!
 So the likelihood of predicting a `False` value is extremely high.
 At this point, it may make sense to not continue this as a use case given the dramatically reduced need for prediction.